7 Ways to Improve Indoor Air Quality

 How to Make a Natural Air Freshener in Your Kitchen

 7. Use plants to improve indoor air quality.

 We've learned from science class that plants take in carbon dioxide and give off oxygen.
 Therefore, having indoor plants may do some good to air quality.
 But there are certain plants which have been noted to help purify the air as well.

-According to a NASA research, chemical pollutants in the air are absorbed by these plantts.
+According to NASA research, chemical pollutants in the air are absorbed by these plants.
 The following is the list of plants which are said to have air purifying effects:

 - Aloe vera